daddyawesome/writings/dcrawler.md

 I should put something here

-# MEtting Eli
+# Meeting Eli

 "He is yours"

-This said by the overseer who throws somebody like a sack in front of snakeman.
+This said by the overseer who throws somebody like a sack in front of the snake-man.

-Every once in a while he receive a hatchling like this.
+Every once in awhile he receives a hatchling like this.

-He is dedicated to offer his remaining days to train this hathling.
+He dedicated to offering his remaining days to train this hatchling.

-As the overseer move away he comes closer to the thing that is given to him.
+As the overseer moves away he comes closer to the thing that is given to him.

-"This is unusual, it does not look like a snakeman to me.
+"This is unusual, it does not look like a snake-man to me.
 It is like he is one of the humans the old stories told us about."

-"He does not have scales but skin on his upper torso like Lamia.
+"He does not have scales but the skin on his upper torso like Lamia.
 Wait, he is not a Lamia because he has two legs."

-He gave his evaluation to the thing.
+He gave his evaluation of the thing.

 "He looks weak or is he really weak, because he is the only one for this batch.
 No, he just looks weak, maybe."

-He shake the lying thing.
+He shakes the lying thing.

-"Hey. it is time to wake up."
+"Hey, it is time to wake up."

-The lying thing start to gain its consciousness and make his body sit down even though the process looks difficult to do.
-Then try to say something to understand what is happening.
+The lying thing starts to gain consciousness.
+It makes its body squat in fetal position even though the process looks difficult to do.
+It looks up then tries to say something to understand what is happening.

 " -8%&...%&*..&^ ", the one who had just woken said something that he does not understand.

-"Oh yeah! we still don't understand each other.", he said as he lick on the blood coming from the wound that just got open because the hatchling movement when awoken.
+"Oh yeah! we still don't understand each other."

+He said as he licks on the blood of the hatchling.
+It comes from the wound that just got open because of the hatchling movement when awoken.

-He then make a small slice on his palm using his nails.
+He then makes a small slice on his palm using his nails.

 "Here you go."

 He gave his blood to the hatchling so that they could understand each other.

-"Now, we could understand each other.
-I believe so,"
+"Now, we could understand each other."

 "To start, let us introduce each other.
 My name is Eli as the great interface named me so.
 What is yours?"